RUBi-ZA/MODE-TASK/docs/source/pca_use.rst

 PCA Scripts
 ====================================

 Principal component analysis (PCA) is a useful statistical technique that has found applications in detection of correlated motion in MD data.
 Protein dynamics is manifested as a change in molecular structure, or conformation over a time scale.
 PCA extracts most important motions from a protein's MD trajectory using a covariance/correlation matrix (C-matrix) constructed from atomic coordinates.
 Different types of coordinate systems (Cartesian or internal coordinates) can be employed to define atomic movement in each time frame of a trajectory.
 Modes describing the protein motions can be constructed by diagonalizing the C-matrix.
 It leads to a complete set of orthonormal (orthogonal and normalized) collective modes (eigenvectors) with eigenvalues (variance) that characterize the protein dynamics.
 The largest eigenvalues represents the most collective spatial motion.
 When the original mean centered data (MD trajectory) is projected on the eigenvectors, the results are called Principle Components (PC).
-Diagonalization of C-matrix could be done by Eigenvalue decomposition (EVD) or Singular value decomposition (SVD), with the latter being computationally efficient.
+Diagonalization of the C-matrix can be done by Eigenvalue decomposition (EVD) or Singular value decomposition (SVD), with the latter being computationally efficient.

 As stated earlier, different representations of protein conformations can be used.
-One can choose Cartesian coordinates or internal coordinates such as the pairwise distance between atoms, 1-3 angle, torsional angles (psi or phi).
+One can choose Cartesian coordinates or internal coordinates such as the pairwise distance between atoms, 1-3 angle, torsional angles (:math:`\Phi` or :math:`\Psi`).
 Since decomposition of a C-matrix is memory intensive and very often the program will run out of memory, often a coarse graining is required such as selecting CA atoms.
 The user can select the subset of atoms from the trajectory for the analysis such as CA, backbone atoms or all protein's atoms.
 It is highly recommended that the user should strip the water from the trajectory before hand, as it would result in faster loading and alleviate the memory issues.

 PCA uses linear transformation which may not be sufficient in cases where variables are non-linearly related.
 Thus, the user has the option to perform Nonlinear generalization of PCA such as Kernel PCA (kPCA).
 Caution should be given while interpreting the kPCA results since it is mapped to a feature space which is inherently different than conformational space.
 Nevertheless, kPCA is useful in understanding the protein's functions in terms of its conformational dynamics.